tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

 ```math
 O = [A, B] • [0.4, 0.6]
 ```

+We will not do this explicitly in the code sample and instead rely on the implementation provided by`numjs`.

 At this point we have a working neural network!
 However, this will not be able to correctly match the XOR output.
 To do this, we will need to create a deep learning neural network.
 To walk through the reasons why, I will first introduce a logic gate that could be solved by our present network.
 The example being the AND gate, with the logic table below,